civicrm/civicrm-dev-docs/docs/framework/filesystem.md

 the main codebase, in a location that can be safely preserved during upgrades.

+CiviCRM provides two main file storage helpers:

+* [civicrm.files] - Intended to store files which can safely live within the files directory of your CMS, within your webroot.
+* [civicrm.private] - Intended to store files which could be stored outside of your webroot for enhanced security.

-Public data folders use `[civicrm.files]` and public data folders use `[civicrm.private]` are for private data folders.
-The actual path is chosen to align with each CMS's conventions and typically `[civicrm.private]` would be the same as `[civicrm.files]` while still allowing sysadmins to have the ability to manage paths precisely.
+The actual path is chosen to align with the conventions of each CMS and typically [civicrm.private] will refer to the same directory as [civicrm.files] while providing the ability to manage paths in a more granular fashion should the need arise.

 ### Drupal and Backdrop